 Who is implementing the model?

-Following Baby Back Home requires at least a bachelor’s degree for supervisors.
+Following Baby Back Home was implemented by 1.1 FTE supervisors in 2020.
+The model requires at least a bachelor’s degree for supervisors.

 Where is the model implemented?

-Following Baby Back Home operated in 1 state in 2019.
+Following Baby Back Home operated in 1 local agency in 1 state in 2020.